 Ok, here’s another thing you really want to focus on.
 Especially if you’re going to do CRM long term.
 Get yourself decent gear.
 It will last you longer, save you money, and make you more comfortable and safer in the field.

-Things to consider when you’re buying clothing:
+Things to consider when you’re buying clothing for CRM:

 1) You’re going to be outside and it’s going to be hot, cold, and rainy more often than it’s super nice.